 Parent-side problemsNipple or breast infection

 This could be bacterial or yeast.
 Yeast infection of the nipple is a common diagnosis, but newer research shows yeast isn’t often the culprit. (link: https://pubmed.ncbi.nlm.nih.gov/22758357/) Staphylococcus aureus has a creamy golden color that is easily mistaken for the creamy patches of candida associated with nipple thrush.
 This kind of nipple pain improves pretty quickly once the correct medication is used, often with symptoms reducing the same day.
 Full relief may take 1-2 weeks.
 If you are being treated for a nipple or breast infection and symptoms are not improving in 48 hours, it could be that the medicine you have been given does not treat the cause of the infection.
 Bacterial infections misdiagnosed as yeast are a common example of being prescribed the wrong medicine.
-Also, as antibiotic resistant bacteria become more prevalent, some older medications may be less effective.Some types of nipple inversion
+Also, as antibiotic-resistant bacteria become more prevalent, some older medications may be less effective.Some types of nipple inversion

 Inverted nipples are a variation of normal anatomy.
 There are different types of inversion and all types can function for breastfeeding.
-Deeply inverted nipples may experience tissue tearing when they evert or “pop out” to feed the baby.
+Deeply inverted nipples may experience tissue tearing when they evert or “pop-out” to feed the baby.
 This can be painful, like deep bruising, under the skin.
 Once the tissue is stretched to its maximum capacity, the tissue will begin to heal.
-It may take several days to weeks for the parent to experience full relief of this kind of nipple pain.Holds that prevent a comfortable latch
+It may take several days to weeks for the parent to experience full relief from this kind of nipple pain.Holds that prevent a comfortable latch

 Baby-side problemsOral structure